-- Manage intellectual property assets developed through research and scholarship at the UH to identify, develop and transfer innovative technologies to broader public use through commercial partners. - Build strategic relationships with innovators across the UH System, serving as a bridge to connect them with outside constituents in public and private sectors, and support their innovation process in general. - Foster commercial investment in UH technologies to turn academic research into new products and services to improve public health and welfare. - Seek closer relationships with entrepreneurs, businesses and investors to expand opportunities for the development and utilization of innovative new technologies. - Market, promote and license University of Hawai'i-owned intellectual property to generate revenues for the support of the UH's technology transfer and economic development programs. - Facilitate economic development and innovation through the education, training and research missions of UH. - Facilitate and encourage technology transfer and economic development activities by the UH on a system-wide basis. - Promulgate and administer UH policies to assist faculty, students and the community-atlarge achieve the goals as described in the functional statements listed above.
+- Manage intellectual property assets developed through research and scholarship at the UH to identify, develop and transfer innovative technologies for broader public use through commercial partners. - Build strategic relationships with innovators across the UH System, serving as a bridge to connect them with outside constituents in public and private sectors, and support the innovation process in general. - Foster commercial investment in UH technologies to turn research and scholarship into new products and services to improve public health and welfare. - Seek and maintain relationships with entrepreneurs, businesses and investors to expand opportunities for the development and utilization of innovative new technologies. - Market, promote and license University of Hawai'i-owned intellectual property to generate revenues for the support of the UH's technology transfer, innovation and entrepreneurship programs. - Facilitate economic development and innovation through the education, training and research missions of UH. - Facilitate and encourage technology transfer and economic development activities by the UH on a system-wide basis. - Promulgate and administer UH policies to assist faculty, staff, students and the community-at-large to achieve the goals as described in the functional statements listed above.